 Other TikTok Metrics to Consider

-While the native app offers many TikTok metrics for assessing your performance, there are many other important TikTok KPIs that can provide you with a detailed overview.
+While the native app offers many TikTok metrics for assessing your performance, many other important TikTok KPIs can provide you with a detailed overview.

 These metrics are provided by TikTok automation tools.